-Scene 1: Solomon Asks for Wisdom (from 1 Kings 3:1-15)
+Scene 1: Solomon Asks for Wisdom (1 Kings 3:1-15)

-Choose an outgoing boy to come up and play King Solomon.
-He won't talk (unless you want to interact a bit with him), but can silently make facial expressions and gestures to follow what you're saying.
+Choose an outgoing boy to play King Solomon.
+He will not talk (unless you want to interact with him) but can silently make facial expressions and gestures to follow what you're saying.
 Teacher One tells the account, and Teacher Two helps with the props.
 Before Teacher One begins the account, Teacher Two or a child should walk along the front with the "Scene 1" sign.

 Teacher One: Our Bible account comes from the book of 1 Kings, chapters 3 and 4.
 About 1,000 years before Jesus came to earth (or 3,000 years ago), a young man named Solomon became king of the nation called Israel.
-The Israelites were the descendants of a man named Abraham and lived in the country we call Israel.
+The Israelites were from the family line of a man named Abraham and lived in the country we call Israel.
 Solomon was the son of David, who was the second king of Israel.
 When King David died, Solomon became the king.